PayThePizzo/Laska-2077/README.md

 ---

 The rules for this game are to be found inside the game and many reminders are thrown whenever a player violates them.
+    + Type "yes" as soon as the game starts!
-    + check the official website for more details.
+    + Check the official website for more details.

-These are some kinds of error messages you could get while playing:
+* These are some kinds of error messages you could get while playing:

 ```
 "The selected box doesn't exist.
 Please select a letter from _ to _ ."